 The North Bank remained the main terrace but standing on it often meant being pushed around and struggling to see.
 It was upgraded in 1951 with its top being leveled out, new entrances installed and its front lowered to beneath pitch level.

-The East Stand was built in 1981 and originally intended to run the length of the pitch, replacing the centre stand.
-It replaced the open terrace behind the goal.
-The stand never covered the whole of the rear section of the pitch because of the encroachment of neighbouring houses.
-Those houses enjoyed a good view through the gap!
+At a cost of almost £800,000, the East Stand was built in 1981 and originally intended to run the length of the pitch, replacing the centre stand.
+It did replace the open east terrace behind the goal and had 1,841 seats above a covered terrace.
+Like the terrace before it, the stand never covered the whole of the rear section of the pitch because of the encroachment of neighbouring houses.
+Those houses enjoyed a good view through the gap, especially after the removal of the score board.

 Fences went up in front of the North Bank in the 1970s to control the crowd.
 They eventually came down in stages in the 1990s as crowd behaviour improved and crowds dwindled.